-As of September 24, 2010, the Group's cash and cash equivalents were held in financial instruments of banks with credit ratings of A minus or above.
-The Group had four customers and five customers that each contributed to 10% or more of its total accounts receivable as of September 24, 2010 and June 25, 2010, respectively.
+As of September 30, 2011, the Group's cash and cash equivalents were held in deposits and highly liquid products with maturities of three months or less with banks with credit ratings of A minus or above.
+The Group had four customers and five customers that each contributed to 10% or more of its total accounts receivable as of September 30, 2011 and June 24, 2011, respectively.